RduMarais/LibreKast/README.md

  * [x] back : rebuild Youtube chat log to use Youtube Live Stream API (except when no API)
  * [x] back : websocket + web exchnge to get Youtube API rolling
  * [x] back : fix bots is_active
+ * [x] back : have home and additional pages as models
  * [ ] front : fix bug in dashboard where chat log gets outside of the chat section
  * [ ] front : dashboard dark mode
  * [ ] front : home dark mode